KryptonB/404-error-page-template/README.md

 ## Installation
-* Fork the repository and open 404.html file via your browser
+* Clone the repository and open 404.html file via your browser

 ## Requirements
 * Bootstrap 5.2.3
 * Internet connection - (since we are using Bootstrap CDN)

 ## Usage
-* Open
+* Open 404.html file in any browser

 ## Built With
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) - Basic markup